dragonGR/RhythmRecap/README.md

 ## Why
 I made a very similar project with JavaScript and HTML, but it felt old.
 I wanted to learn more about React, so I made it again with React.
 I couldn't find many websites that used React to show Spotify music.
 So, I made a website that shows the most popular songs and artists.

-This website is a good start for showing top songs and artists.
-You can choose to see data from the last 4 weeks, last 6 months, or all time.
-It also has a slider to show the results.
-It's made entirely with React and uses good ways to make it fast and use less memory.
-This website is a good base for anyone who wants to make similar websites or learn more about React.
+This website is a great starting point for showcasing top songs and artists.
+You can choose to view data from the last 4 weeks, the last 6 months, or all time.
+It also features a slider to display the results.
+I am making an effort to separate each feature into individual commits, so anyone can see how it's done.
+The website is built entirely with React and uses efficient techniques to enhance performance and reduce memory usage.
+It serves as a solid foundation for anyone looking to create similar websites or learn more about React.

 The old project for reference: https://github.com/dragonGR/spotify-stats